BlinkDL/RWKV-LM/README.md

 * The Channel-mix is similar to GeGLU (https://arxiv.org/abs/2002.05202) with an extra R factor.

 * Finally, we add extra time-shift mixing as in (https://github.com/BlinkDL/minGPT-tuned).
-You can try reducing the amt of time-mixing in upper layers of deep models.

 ***